Table of Contents

 After serving in the military, many former service members find that launching a business is a natural transition.
 Indeed, veterans often possess the skill sets and experience that make them ideally suited for the challenges of entrepreneurship, including leadership, discipline, and the ability to perform under pressure.

 But all business owners may eventually face the need for external financing, and that includes veterans.
-And disabled veterans who were injured in the line of duty do have some additional resources to tap into, as well as more traditional forms of business financing.
+And disabled veterans who were injured in the line of duty have some additional resources to tap into, as well as more traditional forms of business financing.
 Read on to explore the opportunities.

 Tips on Qualifying for Disabled Veteran Small Business Loans

-There are many types of small business financing, including loans and grants, that you may qualify for as a disabled veteran business owner.
+There are many types of small business financing, including loans and grants, that you may qualify for as a disabled veteran small business owner.
 The U.S. Small Business Administration (SBA) Veterans Advantage Program, for instance, offers savings on fees for a variety of SBA loans.

 As you explore your options, you’ll want to focus on what makes the most sense for your financing needs, looking at qualification criteria, loan amounts, rates, and repayment terms.
 It’s important to have a plan in place so you know how much you need and what you plan to use the money for.
 Then you can narrow in on the most suitable small business loans.